One Star Wars: Skeleton Crew Character Is A Stunning Blend Of Incredible Visual Effects

 "Star Wars" is full of jaw-dropping CGI moments.
 The franchise has had a reputation for cutting-edge visual effects since the very beginning, when George Lucas committed to an impossible task to create the impressive imagery of "Star Wars: Episode IV — A New Hope."
 Back then, things were so complicated and expensive that Lucas literally couldn't afford to make any mistakes with the film's special effects – and when he eventually got a chance to fully embrace computer-generated visuals, he did so with such enthusiasm that even the death sticks in "Star Wars: Episode II — Attack of the Clones" wound up being CGI

 Against this background, it's only natural to assume that "Star Wars" is invariably eager to create its most elaborate alien designs with CGI, especially if they also happen to be prominent characters.
 However, "Star Wars: Skeleton Crew" shows that the franchise still knows how to embrace practical effects.
-The elephant-like design of main character Neel (Robert Timothy Smith) may look a whole lot like a fully CGI creation, but that's actually quite far from the truth.
+The elephant-like design of the main character Neel (Robert Timothy Smith) may look a whole lot like a fully CGI creation, but that's actually quite far from the truth.
 Instead, Smith's portrayal of the sympathetic alien is aided by a ton of practical elements, including an animatronic head and a prosthetic suit the actor wore.
-The main CGI element used is facial motion capture, which of course only enhances Smith's own contribution to the role.
+Neel was made using a stunning, seamless combination of practical and digital effects.

 Robert Timothy Smith heavily influenced Neel's development in Skeleton Crew